Defenses for DUI

-Law enforcement officers normally need probable cause that a crime or traffic infraction has occurred before they can stop a vehicle.
-One of the few exceptions to this rule is when the officers stop a vehicle during a DUI roadblock or checkpoints.
+Law enforcement officers typically need probable cause that a traffic infraction has occurred before they can stop a vehicle.
+One of the few exceptions to this rule is when the officers stop a vehicle during a DUI roadblock or checkpoint.

 The field officers conducting the DUI roadblock must also follow strict procedures in determining which vehicles to stop.
 The field officers are typically not allowed to stop certain vehicles that look suspicious while letting other vehicles pass through.

 After a DUI arrest, the officer typically takes your Florida Driver’s License and issues you a temporary driving permit.
-After your arrest you have only 10 days to request a formal review hearing to fight the administrative suspension of your driver’s license.
+After your arrest, you have only ten days to request a formal review hearing to fight the administrative suspension of your driver’s license.
 We can prepare all of the necessary paperwork to schedule the administrative hearing.

-We then subpoena or compel the appearance of all of the law enforcement officers involved in your arrest.
-The suspension of your driver license can only be avoided by winning the administrative hearing.
+We then subpoena or compel the appearance of all law enforcement officers involved in your arrest.
+The suspension of your driver’s license can only be avoided by winning the administrative hearing.